evoila/osb-checker-kotlin/docs/ProvisionTests.md

 # Provision Tests

-This Test Class checks that the service brokers behaviour when somebody tries to create or delete a service instance with malformed request bodies, is spec compliant.
-Additionally it verifies that the service broker reacts correctly to synchronous provision and deprovision attempts.
+This Test Class checks that the service brokers behaviour when somebody tries to create or delete a service instance with malformed request bodies is spec-compliant.
+Additionally, it verifies that the service broker reacts correctly to synchronous provision and deprovision attempts.

 ## Test Procedure